-Full API Documentation available here: CrowdTangle API wiki
+Full API Documentation is available in the CrowdTangle API wiki.

 Watch a full training session on our API, with our developer George. (~30m)

 Welcome to the CrowdTangle API!
 You can use the CrowdTangle API to access posts, search through CrowdTangle, and access the leaderboard and the link-checker.
-Please contact your CrowdTangle representative for access.
+To request access, please fill out this form.

 If you have access to the API, you can locate your API token via your dashboard under Settings > API Access.
 The CrowdTangle API is currently in a private beta, which means that while you can expect endpoints and parameters to remain stable, but there will be other changes happening frequently.